ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-http-api.md

    of commitments to return, noting whether a key commitment is valid for issuance or redemption or both.

-4. The server then responds with a message of type ``commitment`` and a body of:
+4. The server then responds with a message of type ``poprf-ristretto255-SHA512`` and a body of:

 ~~~
 struct {